 The brain is the most precious organ in the body.
 It controls everything, and never turns off completely.
 Humans take our brains for granted often by not getting enough sleep and not eating well, but our brains are versatile and continue to support us.
-Mammalian brains are the largest of all brains, vertebrate and invertebrate alike.
+Mammalian brains are the largest of all brains, vertebrates and invertebrates alike.
 They are made up of many parts like the hippocampus, cerebellum, and hypothalamus that all perform specific duties.
 The human brain is made up of four lobes, or sections: frontal, parietal, temporal, and occipital.

 The frontal lobe is located, you guessed it, in the front of your brain.
 Anatomy is nothing if not original.
-The frontal lobe controls our emotions and social behavior and important functions of the frontal lobe include problem solving, reasoning, emotional regulation, and motor development.
+The frontal lobe controls our emotions and social behavior and important functions of the frontal lobe include problem-solving, reasoning, emotional regulation, and motor development.
 The frontal lobe is also the message center of the brain, receiving and processing all of the information from other lobes.
 Due to its location, the frontal lobe is often injured, and injuries to this part of the brain are marked by personality changes and riskier behavior.

 The temporal lobe is the bottom of the brain, closest to our ears.
-It is the first part of the brain sound and language make contact with, and is necessary in interpreting sounds and distinguishing between danger and conversation.
+It is the first part of the brain sound and language that make contact with and is necessary for interpreting sounds and distinguishing between danger and conversation.
 The temporal lobe is also home to the hippocampus, which is the part of the brain that transfers short-term memories into long-term ones, visual and verbal alike.
 Injuries to this specific lobe result in difficulty processing sounds, concentration challenges, changes in personality, and a decline in long-term memory.

 The occipital lobe is the smallest of the lobes and located at the back of the brain.
-Its primary job is to process visual information, from colors, movement, to visual spatial processing.
+Its primary job is to process visual information, from colors, movement, to visual-spatial processing.
 While well protected by the skull when damaged, it can be detrimental to our ability to communicate verbally and visually.
-Injuries result in an inability to recognize colors or objects, and can cause us to be unable to understand language.
+Injuries result in an inability to recognize colors or objects and can cause us to be unable to understand language.